 - Commercialize our Technosphere Insulin System for the insulin-using diabetes market.
 We intend to advance our Technosphere Insulin System through Phase 3 clinical trials and then into commercialization, with the goal of first establishing a significant presence for Technosphere Insulin in the insulin-using diabetes market.
-We believe that the market for insulin products will expand significantly among patients with type 2 diabetes as a result of the entry of other pulmonary insulin products, primarily due to the non-invasive nature of pulmonary insulin delivery.
-We believe the advantages of the Technosphere Insulin System, as compared to other pulmonary insulin products, will enable us to capture a significant portion of the existing and expanded insulin-using diabetes market. - Establish our Technosphere Insulin System as the preferred drug therapy within the broader population of people with type 2 diabetes.
-Our target markets also include patients with type 2 diabetes who are currently using conventional therapies other than insulin, including: - patients currently using diet and exercise therapy but who are having difficulty achieving proper blood glucose control; - patients for whom diet and exercise therapy has failed but who otherwise would have started non-insulin oral medications; and - patients currently using non-insulin oral medications.
+We believe that the market for insulin products has the potential to expand as a result of the launch of Exubera, primarily due to the non-invasive nature of pulmonary insulin delivery.
+We believe the advantages in terms of safety, efficacy and convenience of the Technosphere Insulin System, as compared to other pulmonary insulin products, will enable us to capture a significant portion of the existing and expanded insulin-using diabetes market. - Establish our Technosphere Insulin System as the preferred drug therapy within the broader population of people with type 2 diabetes.
+Our target markets also include patients with type 2 diabetes who are currently using conventional therapies other than insulin, including: - patients currently using diet and exercise therapy but who are having difficulty achieving proper blood glucose control; - patients for whom diet and exercise therapy has failed, but who otherwise would have started non-insulin oral medications; and - patients currently using non-insulin oral medications.